 - Copilot JetBrains — agentic improvements

-- Copilot — explore repository on the web
+- Copilot — repository exploration on the web

 - Nemotron 3 Super — NVIDIA